DingDingFan/CBB_paper/README.md

-# CBB Paper: Harnessing CO2 Fixation and Reducing Power Recycling for Enhanced PHA Industrial Bioproduction
+# "Harnessing CO2 Fixation and Reducing Power Recycling for Enhanced PHA Industrial Bioproduction"  data and scripts

 This repository contains the code and data supporting the paper titled **"Harnessing CO2 Fixation and Reducing Power Recycling for Enhanced PHA Industrial Bioproduction"**.
 The study investigates the impact of the Calvin-Benson-Bassham (CBB) cycle on biomass and polyhydroxyalkanoates (PHA) production.